 Do you ever pause to think about how your actions affect the planet?
 Or how you can make the earth a better place to live in?
 In our everyday lives, we make choices that affect our environment in one way or another.
 From the food we eat to our shopping habits, almost all our actions affect the planet in some way.
-So, in today’s post, we shall discuss how to be more environmental friendly and also learn how to adopt a more sustainable lifestyle and thus, make the world a better place.
+So, in today’s post, we shall discuss how to be more environmentally friendly and also learn how to adopt a more sustainable lifestyle and thus, make the world a better place.

 How to Adopt a More Sustainable Lifestyle

 - Reduce, reuse, and recycle

 - Instead of throwing away old clothes, use them to make items such as napkins and rugs,

 - Recycle plastics, tetra packs, cardboard, foil, and electronic gadgets, instead of throwing them away,